lessos/lessgo/data/hissdb/README.md

 # hissdb

-hissdb is a minimalistic and connection pool support SSDB (http://ssdb.io) client for Go.
+hissdb is a minimalistic, connection pooling Go Client for SSDB (http://ssdb.io).

 ## APIs
 * Connect. hissdb use hissdb.NewConnector(hissdb.Config{...}) to create connection with SSDB server.
 You can use hissdb.Config to set host, port, pool size, timeout, etc.